microsoft/code-with-engineering-playbook/observability/pillars/logging.md

 Logs are discrete events with the goal of helping engineers identify problem area(s) during failures.

+## Collection Methods

+When it comes to log collection methods, two of the standard techniques are a direct-write or an agent-based approach.

+Directly written log events are handled in-process of the particular component, usually utilizing a provided library.
+This approach has some advantages:

+- There is no external process to configure or monitor
+- No log file management (rolling, expiring) to prevent out of disk space issues.

+The potential trade-offs of this approach:

+- Potentially higher memory usage if the particular library is using a memory backed buffer.
+- In the event of an extended service outage, log data may get dropped or truncated due to buffer constraints.
+- Multiple component process logging will manage & emit logs individually, which can be more complex to manage for the outbound load.

+Agent-based log collection relies on an external process running on the host machine, with the particular component emitting log data stdout or file.
+Writing log data to stdout is the preferred practice when running applications within a container environment like Kubernetes.
+The container runtime redirects the output to files, which can then be processed by an agent.
+[Azure Monitor](https://azure.microsoft.com/en-us/services/monitor), [Grafana Loki](https://github.com/grafana/loki) [Elastic's Logstash](https://www.elastic.co/logstash) and [Fluent Bit](https://fluentbit.io/) are examples of log shipping agents.

+There are several advantages when using an agent to collect & ship log files:

+- Centralized configuration.
+- Collecting multiple sources of data with a single process.
+- Local pre-processing & filtering of log data before sending it to a central service.
+- Utilizing disk space as a data buffer during a service disruption.

+This approach isn't without trade-offs:

+- Required exclusive CPU & memory resources for the processing of log data.
+- Persistent disk space for buffering.

 ## Best Practices

 - Pay attention to logging levels.
 Logging too much will increase costs and decrease application throughput.